vielmetti/commonplace/content/writing/remember-or-forget.md

 ---
-title: Writing to remember, writing to forget
+title: To remember, to forget
 ---
 This weblog is an unpolished open notebook.
 It's primarily full of two things: things I want to remember, and things I want to forget.